 While a plaintiff may have the right to seek compensation from a defendant that caused their burn injury, special rules apply when the plaintiff was partially at fault.
 Under 42 Pa.
 C.S.§ 7102, Pennsylvania has adopted a legal standard known as the modified comparative negligence rule.

 Under this rule, a plaintiff may still recover damages if they are partially at fault, so long as their negligence does not surpass that of the defendant’s.

 The statute also provides that a plaintiff’s degree of fault can diminish their recovery in proportion to their percentage of fault.
 In other words, if a plaintiff is 20 percent responsible for the accident, they can recover 80 percent of their available damages.
 An experienced burn injury lawyer in Altoona could help an injured victim recover the compensation they deserve.

 An Altoona burn injury lawyer could be your advocate during your pursuit of damages related to your burn injury.
 Compassionate legal counsel could work to ease the burden brought on by your burn injuries.
-To get started with your burn injury case, contact us for a consultation with an Altoona personal injury lawyer familiar with burn injuries at Marcus & Mack as soon as possible.
+To get started with your burn injury case, contact us for a consultation with an Altoona personal injury lawyer familiar with burn injuries at Marcus & Mack.